 Your portfolio must include a minimum of 10 and a maximum of 15 images of your artwork.
 At least five of these images should be of a highly unified body of work that reflect your artistic voice.
 Ideally, these five works are independently generated, and are not class assignments.

 You have a maximum of 15 images to represent at least six Graphic Design projects.
 Recommended projects include:

-- a book jacket or ad campaign series,
+- a book cover or book cover series,

 - a multi-page brochure or magazine article,